Leopard 2: Fire control

-The standard fire control system found on the Leopard 2 is the German EMES 15 fire control system with a dual magnification stabilised primary sight.
-The primary sight has an integrated neodymium yttrium aluminium garnet Nd:YAG laser rangefinder and a 120 element Mercury cadmium telluride, HgCdTe (also known as CMT) Zeiss thermographic camera, both of which are linked to the tank's fire control computer.
+The standard fire control system found on the Leopard 2 is the German EMES 15 fire control system with a dual magnification stabilized primary sight.
+The primary sight has an integrated neodymium yttrium aluminium garnet Nd:YAG laser rangefinder and a 120 element mercury cadmium telluride, HgCdTe (also known as CMT) Zeiss thermographic camera, both of which are linked to the tank's fire control computer.
 A backup 8x auxiliary telescope FERO-Z18 is mounted coaxially for the gunner.

-The commander has an independent periscope, the Rheinmetall/Zeiss PERI-R 17 A2.
-This is a stabilised panoramic periscope sight designed for day/night observation and target identification.
+The commander has an independent periscope, the Rheinmetall/Zeiss PERI R17 A2.
+This is a stabilized panoramic periscope sight designed for day/night observation and target identification.
 It provides an all round view with a traverse of 360°.
 The thermal image from the commander's periscope is displayed on a monitor inside the tank.
 Initial production tanks were not equipped with a thermal sight, due to the sight not being ready, and instead temporarily substituted the PZB 200 low light TV system (LLLTV).